vmware/vcf-security-and-compliance-guidelines/security-advisories/vmsa-2023-0023/README.md

 There are no workarounds for this advisory that remove the vulnerability.

-There may be other possible mitigations and compensating controls available in your organization, depending on your security posture, defense-in-depth strategies, and conﬁgurations of perimeter firewalls and appliance firewalls.
+There may be other possible mitigations and compensating controls available in your organization, depending on your security posture, defense-in-depth strategies, and configurations of perimeter firewalls and appliance firewalls.
 All organizations must decide for themselves whether to rely on those protections, and how to configure those protections effectively for your environment.

 **VMware staff will always advise you to patch, as it is the only way to ensure the removal of the vulnerability.
 The decision to use other mitigations is something your organization must consider on its own.
 Similarly, configuration and validation of security controls, such as firewall rules, is an activity that is specific to your environment, and not something that VMware Global Support Services can assist with**.
 For assistance of that nature please contact your account team to enquire about VMware Professional Services.